cihankandis/card-clash/README.md

 - Internationalization
 - Customizable Themes (using scss variables would make it easier to update styles.)
 - Handling unexptected cases (when no cards left but still empty slots)
+- Modular architecture if necessart in future versions, which can also enable using lazy loading for better performance.

 ## Components